abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 ![events](./images/monitoring-applications/events.png)

 > In the *Direction* section, there are two options: *Received*, indicating events received by the application, and *Sent*, indicating events sent by the application.
-Within the *Source* section, three options are available, and their significance comes into play when utilizing the [Inbox/Outbox pattern](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus#outbox-inbox-for-transactional-events). *Inbox* refers to events received by the application, *Outbox* refers to events sent by the application, and *Direct* signifies events sent or received by the application without involving Inbox/Outbox pattern.
+Within the *Source* section, three options are available, and their significance comes into play when utilizing the [Inbox/Outbox pattern](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus#outbox-inbox-for-transactional-events). *Inbox* refers to events received by the application, *Outbox* refers to events sent by the application and *Direct* signifies events sent or received by the application without involving Inbox/Outbox pattern.

 Clicking on a row enables you to view the details of each event; `Application`, `Event Name`, `Direction`, `Source`, `Timestamp` and `Event Data`.